WHAT IS ELYSIUM?

 SOME QUESTIONS ABOUT ELYSIUM

 Shortly after finding himself in an altered state of consciousness, James (the series hero/narrator) asks his other-worldly companions various questions about the afterlife.
-At first, some of his questions are a bit on the facetious side since he's still not sure he believes in any of this, although it's becoming obvious things are rather different in his alternative state of consciousness compared to before he arrived at the Summit.
+At first, some of his questions are a bit facetious, since he's still not sure he believes any of this, though it's becoming obvious that things are very different in his altered state of consciousness compared to before he arrived at the Summit.
 In any case, many of these questions, and several more, are discussed throughout the series.

 So here are some of the questions James asked, both serious and frivolous:

 Are there cities, towns and villages?
 If so, what all goes on there?
-I prefer cosmopolitan like me.
+I prefer cosmopolitans like me.

-Do we still have to work or do we just sit around by the poolside all day sipping pina Coladas?
+Do we still have to work, or do we just sit by the poolside all day, sipping piña coladas?
 Do we have residences to live in?
 Hopefully not somewhere in the clouds.
 I was hoping for something a bit more substantial.
 What are they like?
-Are they the same as here, or are they all big honkin' mansions like Hugh Hefner had.
+Are they the same as here, or are they all big honkin' mansions like Hugh Hefner had?
 By the way, did he make it there?
-Because if he didn't, then I'm probably in big trouble too.
+Because if he didn't, I'd probably be in big trouble, too.

-Are there businesses there; but then, why would there be if there's no economy?
-But if there is, would it be something capitalist like Adam Smith envisioned or socialist like Marx advocated?
+Are there businesses there?
+But then why would there be if there's no economy?
+But if there is, would it be capitalist, as Adam Smith envisioned, or socialist, as Marx advocated?
 How about Porches, could I find myself a 911 to race on your autobahn there?
 What are the preferred means of transportation?
 Or do we just fly around?

 How about animals?
 If there are any, then what kinds – hopefully not reptiles, vicious animals, bugs and mosquitoes that bite – so how about puppies and kittens for children to play with?
-But then, are there any children there; perhaps the ones who die on earth?
-If so, do they remain children or do they get to grow up?
+But then, are there any children there, perhaps the ones who die on earth?
+If so, do they remain children, or do they grow up?

 What kind of music do they play there – all types?
 Hopefully, it’s not all harps and elevator music.
 Is David Bowie still doing gigs?
 If so, I bet his old spaceman motif would be spectacular